Pholcidae: Mythbusters experiment

 During 2004, the Discovery Channel television show MythBusters tested the daddy long-legs venom myth in episode 13, "Buried in Concrete".
 Hosts Jamie Hyneman and Adam Savage first established that the spider's venom was not as toxic as other venoms, after being told about an experiment wherein mice were injected with venom from both a daddy long-legs and a black widow, with the black widow venom producing a much stronger reaction.
 After measuring the spider's fangs at approximately 0.25 mm, Adam Savage inserted his hand into a container with several daddy-long-legs, and reported that he felt a bite which produced a mild, short-lived burning sensation.
 The bite did in fact penetrate his skin, but did not cause any notable harm.
 Additionally, recent research has shown that pholcid venom is relatively weak in its effects on insects.

-Daddy-Long-Legs

-The colloquial name daddy-long-legs is often used to refer to Pholcidae, harvestmen, and crane flies.
-This name originates in Faroese as "lokki~grindalokki~grindalokkur" which literally translates to "daddy-long-legs".
-It is likely a kenning and more accurately translates to "grandfather of web spinners" as it refers to the Nordic god Loki who was associated with spiders in folklore.

 Genera

-As of October 2025, this family includes 97 genera:
+As of January 2026, this family includes 97 genera and 2,055 species: